abrookins/andrewbrookins.com/_posts/2020-05-07-david-browning.md

 It was during one of these breaks, around ten at night — I work the swing shift — that I saw the second man.

-He was older than the first, in his forties, and while I stood smoking he emerged from the shadowy woods and climbed into the large garbage bin that our office uses.
+He was older than the first, in his forties, and while I stood smoking he emerged from the woods and climbed into the large garbage bin that our office uses.
 He dug around for a few minutes, then climbed out and walked over to me.

 "Have you seen her?"